republic-of-almost/mono/lib/nil/doc/code_standards.md

 # Nil Code Standards

-General coding guidelines for Nil
+General coding guidelines for Nil.

+Nothing is sacrosanct!

 ## Main Public Engine/Graph Class Types

 Follow RIIA, for data cleanup.

 ## Resources and Data Types

 These types must be POD types.
 All pointers should be considered owned by the code that alloced the data.
 So any pointers loaded into a Resource or Data type will be internally copied.

 ## Folder Structure

 - Use them!
-- /include/Nil for public interface
+- `/include/Nil` for public interface
-- /src/interface for public interface src
+- `/src/interface` for public interface src

 ## Allocation

 You allocate you destroy it.
 You didn't allocate don't destroy it.

 ## General